Welcome to TheDogClinic.com!

 Our Mission: The goal of The Dog Clinic is to provide helpful and reliable information for dog owners around the world.
 We also write about news affecting dogs and dog owners – with the occasional joke article too!

 We have a team of writers creating content, including dog trainers, professional writers/journalists and knowledgeable enthusiasts.
 While their backgrounds and expertise vary, each provides outstanding insight into their chosen topics.
 These include dog behaviour, training, health and news.

 Our Philosophy: The Dog Clinic believes it’s every pet dog’s right to have a happy, fulfilled and healthy life.
 Dogs are wonderful and complex creatures, and as owners it’s our duty to give them the best possible life.

 For this reason, we stand for positive training methods that don’t rely on physical punishment or fear.
 We’re also against negative training tools such as shock collars, choke chains and other outdated devices.
 You can read more about this in our training section.

 Richard is a dog enthusiast, freelance writer and head editor at TheDogClinic.com.
 He’s been fascinated by dogs since a young age and, like most dog lovers, can’t imagine life without a canine companion.

 He setup this website to share his experience with other dog owners.
 His goal is to help people develop an even stronger bond with their dogs.

 Rebecca is the newest member of the team.
-She currently works for Battersea Dog’s Home and is a qualified guide dog trainer.
+She currently works for a major canine adoption organisation and is a qualified assistance dog trainer.

 Away from work, Rebecca loves spending time with her beautiful (if slightly mad) cavapoo.
 She also enjoys hiking and cooking – but her true passion is spending time with dogs.